axch/adaptive-plot/README.md

 `gnuplot`, `regnuplot`, and `plot-gnu!` are synchronous, so you can't have both your REPL and the gnuplot window open at the same time.

+Parabolic refinement doesn't actually pick the point of greatest anticipated convergence of areas.
+There is a subtle bug in the parabola geometry code (see `parabolas.scm`) such that I don't actually know how to characterize the next point it picks.
+However, it does pick something reasonable, and the results are still aesthetic, so this is a performance (and reproducibility) problem rather than a correctess problem.

 Unimplemented Features
 ======================